English Language Arts

 Prerequisites: 80% or higher on the Comprehensive Regents Examination and passing average on the benchmarks.
 Students must have an 80% average in English 11 or 10 Honors to qualify for English 101/103.
 In order to take 102 or 103 for Gemini credit, a student must have successfully completed English 101 (C- / 70%) or AP Language and Composition.

 Students will work to develop critical-reasoning skills, which they will apply in their readings, writings, and discussions.
 And, whether through Socratic seminars, in-class writings, or research, all students will be expected to participate actively.
-The primary focus in English 101 is learning to write in college-level and professional situations.
+The primary focus in English 101 is learning to write in college-level and professional situations in an environment that allows students to take ownership of their learning by making choices about topics, activities, and how they demonstrate their understanding.
 Students will learn to engage in a writing process that will produce college-level work.
-During this course, we will explore three writing situations (personal narrative, analysis, informative).
+During this course, we will explore five writing situations (personal narrative, analysis, review, profile, and re-genre).
 At the end of the semester, students will have written four major essays.
 As part of the course, students are expected to revise essays and to maintain a portfolio of their writing.

-English 103 is a continuation of English 101.
-The class will explore four major writing situations: evaluation, analysis, argumentation and research.
+English 103 is a continuation of the skills gained in English 101.
+The class will explore four major writing situations: research, informative, persuasive, and argumentative -- all based on controversial topics chosen by students.
 As in English 101, students must demonstrate their writing process through four major essays and a portfolio of their written work.

 English 102 invites students to learn, practice, and develop the critical reading skills that enable one to understand, interpret, and engage with a variety of literary, academic, and popular texts.
 Through the study of literature, students will explicitly develop critical reading skills that transfer across disciplines.
 Students will compose a variety of textual analyses that assert a central interpretive claim supported by direct textual evidence.
 Students will analyze prose, poetry, & a play, as well as applying critical approaches (Formalism, Feminism, Marxism, & Mythological-Archetypal) to texts.
 Additionally, they will reflect on their reading, writing, thinking, and discussion experiences to better understand themselves as learners and readers.